 Perform t test analyses exploring an association between mean fibrinogen and prior history of CVD.

 Perform an analysis presuming that the standard deviation of fibrinogen is similar within each group defined by presence of absence of prior history of CVD.

+Grading: 9/10. -1 for no discussion of what occurred with missing data.

 Methods: The t-test assuming equal variances across groups was used to compare mean fibrinogen levels among participants with and without a history of CVD.
 It was also used to generate 95% confidence intervals for the difference in means between groups.
+What about missing data?

 Results: The mean fibrinogen level among participants with a history of CVD is 335 mg/dL and among those without a history of CVD, it is 320 mg/dL.
 The finding of a 14.9 mg/dL lower mean fibrinogen level among participants without a history of CVD would not be unusual if the true difference in the means was between a 10.4 mg/dL to 19.3 mg/dL lower mean fibrinogen level among participants without a history of CVD using a 95% confidence interval.
 Based on the results of the t test, this finding is statistically significant at a 0.05 level of significance (two-sided p <0.00001).
 This means we can reject the null hypothesis that the mean fibrinogen levels are not different based on history of CVD and support the alternative hypothesis that a history of CVD is associated with higher mean fibrinogen levels.

 How could the same analysis as presented in part a have been performed with linear regression?
 Explicitly provide the correspondences between the various statistical output from each of the analyses.

+Grading:7/10: a few things missing in the correspondence between a/b (see below).

 Methods: Classical linear regression analysis was performed using history of previous CVD (yes/no) as the predictor variable and mean fibrinogen level as the outcome variable.
 It was also used to generate 95% confidence intervals for the slope and y-intercept of the regression model.